 Identify Your Own Calls (Swift)

-iOS DIY Whoscall Call Identification and Phone Number Tagging Features
+iOS Homemade Whoscall Caller Identification and Phone Number Labeling Feature

 Origin

-I have always been a loyal user of Whoscall.
-I used it when I originally had an Android phone, and it could display unknown caller information very promptly, allowing me to decide whether to answer the call immediately.
-Later, I switched to the Apple camp, and my first Apple phone was the iPhone 6 (iOS 9).
-At that time, using Whoscall was very awkward; it couldn’t identify calls in real-time, and I had to copy the phone number to the app for inquiry.
-Later, Whoscall provided a service to install the unknown phone number database locally on the phone, which solved the real-time identification problem but easily messed up my phone contacts!
+I have always been a loyal Whoscall user, starting from when I used an Android phone.
+It could instantly display unknown caller information, allowing me to decide whether to answer right away.
+Later, when I switched to the Apple ecosystem, my first Apple phone was the iPhone 6 (iOS 9).
+Using Whoscall on it was very awkward because it couldn’t identify calls in real time; I had to copy the phone number and search in the app.
+Later, Whoscall offered a service to install the unknown caller database locally on the phone.
+Although this solved the real-time identification issue, it easily messed up your phone contacts!

-Until iOS 10+ when Apple opened the call identification feature (Call Directory Extension) permissions to developers, Whoscall’s experience at least matched the Android version, if not surpassed it (the Android version has a lot of ads, but from a developer’s standpoint, it’s understandable).
+It was not until iOS 10+ that Apple opened the Call Directory Extension permission to developers, allowing apps like whoscall to offer an experience comparable to the Android version, if not better (the Android version has many ads, which is understandable from a developer’s perspective).

 Purpose?